 - Have outdoor activities at least once a week (like running or cycling)

 These are the changes I think will help me to have a healthy life, while I am doing what I love.
 I’m going to alter and expand these lists over time, depending on the situation in the future.
-I will encourage you to create such a list for your own self, and review it once in a while and move the priorities and alter based on your needs.
+I will encourage you to create such a list for your own self, and review it once in a while and move the priorities and alter them based on your needs.

 Stay healthy to code for a longer time.
 Good luck.